shaypal5/birch/README.rst

 Resolution order
 ----------------

-A namespace is always loaded with matching environment variables **after** all configuration files has been loaded, and corresponding mappings will thus override their file-originating counterparts; e.g. the ``ZUBAT__SERVER__PORT`` environment variable will overwrite the value of the mapping ``{'server': {'port': 55}}`` given in a ``~/.zubat/cfg.json`` file.
+A namespace is always loaded with matching environment variables **after** the configuration file has been loaded, and corresponding mappings will thus override their file-originating counterparts; e.g. the ``ZUBAT__SERVER__PORT`` environment variable will overwrite the value of the mapping ``{'server': {'port': 55}}`` given in a ``~/.zubat/cfg.json`` file.

-The loading order of different files, while deterministic, is undefined and not part of the API.
-Thus, ``cfg`` files with different file extensions can not be relied upon to provide private-vs-shared configuration functionality, or other such configuration modes.
+The lookup order of different files, while deterministic, is undefined and not part of the API.
+Thus, even with the ``load_all`` option set (see the `Configuring birch`_ section), ``cfg`` files with different file extensions can not be relied upon to provide private-vs-shared configuration functionality, or other such configuration modes.

 Configuring birch